claws/quadcopter/doc/builds/djif450/hardware/index.rst

 Follow the bind procedure detailed in the section :ref:`binding-receiver-label`.

-Now that the receiver is bound the actions on the transmitter will be relayed to the receiver and passed on to the MC.
+Now that the receiver is bound the actions on the transmitter will be relayed to the receiver and passed on to the FC.
 We can now start configuring the transmitter settings.